tavareshenrique/henriquetavares.com/src/pages/setting-eslint-on-reactjs-and-react-native/index.md

 ---
-title: Configuring ESlint and Prettier in ReactJS
+title: Configuring ESlint and Prettier on ReactJS and React Native
 date: '2019-08-11'
-spoiler: My ESLint settings that I use in my ReactJS projects in 10 steps.
+spoiler: My ESLint and Prettier Settings that I use in my ReactJS and Reac Native projects
 ---

 ## Heeeeey Coders!!

 *__Note: this settings have been teste on VSCode only.__*

-So, unless you intend to do a `Hello World` using ReactJS I'm sure you always use a code pattern in your ReactJS projects, right?
+So, unless you have the intent to do a `Hello World` using ReactJS or React Native, I'm sure you always use a code pattern in your projects, am I right?

 So that's where `ESLint` comes in, and `Prettier`.